 Add the charred onion and ginger, spices, fish sauce, and sugar.

 Turn the heat to "high," cover and lock the pressure-cooker according to manufacturer's instruction.
 When the button pops up indicating the pot is fully pressurized, reduce heat to medium-low.
 You want to maintain the pressure on the pot.
 If you reduce the heat too much, the pressure will drop, and you will not get a good result.
+If using an Instant Pot/Electric Pressure Cooker, use the "manual" setting for 45 minutes.

 While the stock is cooking, prep the ingredients for the pho.
 Cook the noodles according to package instructions, drain, and set aside.
 Arrange the bean sprouts, fresh herbs, and thinly-sliced steak on a platter.